-The Youth Work & Community Practice course is a new, exciting, innovative development taught via block learning, with students undertaking placements throughout the course.
+The Youth Work and Community Practice course is a new, exciting, innovative development taught via block learning, with students undertaking placements throughout the course.

 The course can be studied online, making it flexible and achievable for someone working in the field.